 Upon creating the necessary ports, you can export them into a file, or open the list in a new tab.
 The first option is more useful because you can select which ports to export.
 Also, opening them in a new file adds both HTTP and SOCKS formats, so you’ll need to remove every second line.

 Because all the plans are traffic based, AstroProxy’s dashboard offers usage statistics.
 There are two ways to access them.
 The first – via a dedicated tab.
 It contains three very basic graphs showing traffic use and remaining balance.
 You can’t filter them by date or even proxy type.

 The second option is to open the statistics under each individual port.
-It’s more telling as you can see visited domains and traffic expenditure by day.
-Still, nothing to write home about.
+This method is more informative: you can filter data usage by date, ports, whitelisted IPs, see which websites were accessed and how much traffic they consumed.

 - AstroProxy’s customer support is accessible by email, Telegram, and several social media platforms.

 - Its support agents work 9AM-1AM Moscow time.

 - The help docs cover basic information well and give usage advice with social media but lack integration instructions.

 AstroProxy’s customer support is available by email, multiple chat platforms (Telegram, WhatsApp) and social media networks (Facebook, VK).
 I suppose it’s fitting for a company that targets social media marketers.